NicholasKimuli/NicholasKimuli/README.md

 I am a Full-Stack Sr. Software Engineer who enjoys both building and maintaining S/W. I've worked in the Financial services, entertainment and e-commerce industries.

-I've worked for iPay Africa, Pesapal Ltd - Owners of Ticketsasa.com, Techsavanna Technologies, Digital4Africa and Thrive Global via Andela LTD. I'm open to contributing to open source software in my free time.
+I've worked for iPay Africa, Pesapal Ltd(Ticketsasa.com), Thrive Global and Stax Payments.
+I'm open to contributing to open source software in my free time.

 - 🌱 I’m currently learning Blockchain Development via Udacity.
 - 👯 I’m looking to collaborate on any open source/paid projects.
 Please reach out to me on any I can be of help on.